 Description: Identifies the instrument.
-This query requests identification.
+This guery requests identification.
 The power supply returns a string which contains the manufacturer name, the model, the serial number and the firmware level.
-The which contains the manufacturer name, the model, the serial number and the firmware level.
-The character string contains the following fields: <Manufacturer>, <Model>, <Voltage>, <Current>, <Serial Number>, <Main revision>-<Flash revision> where: <Manufacturer> = KEPCO, <Model> = BOP 1000W, <Serial Number> = SSSSSS <date> = (string of up to 12 contiguous characters denoting calibration date) <Main revision=n.m, e.g, 1.0) > (See example, Figure A-1.)
+The character string contains the following fields: <Manufacturer>, <Model>, <Voltage>, <Current>, <Serial Number>, <Main revision>-<Flash revision> where: <Manufacturer> = KEPCO, <Model> = BOP 1000W, <Serial Number> = SSSSSS <date> = (string of up to 12 contiguous characters denoting calibration date) <Main revision=n.m, (e.g, 1.0) > (See example, Figure A-1.)

-A.7 \OPC - OPERATION COMPLETE COMMAND
+OPC - OPERATION COMPLETE COMMAND A.7

-\OPC
+OPC

-Syntax: \OPC
+OPC Syntax:

-Description: Causes power supply to set status bit 0 (Operation Complete) when pending operations are complete This command sets Standard Event Status Register bit 0 (see Table A-2) to "1" when all previous commands have been executed and changes in output level have been completed.
+Description: Causes power supply to set status bit 0 (Operation Complete) to "0" indicating the unit is busy.
+When pending operations are complete this status bit is set to "1."
+This command sets Standard Event Status Register bit 0 (see Table A-2) to "0."
+Subsequent OPC? commands return "0" until all three microprocessors are idle, indicating that all previous commands have been executed and changes in output level have been completed.
+When all microprocessors are idle, OPC? return "1."
+OPC? must be proceeded by OPC to first clear status bit 0, otherwise the OPC? will return a "1" that has no meaning.
 This command does not prevent processing of subsequent commands, but bit 0 will not be set until all pending operations are completed.
 (1 = set = enable function, 0 = reset = disable function).
 (See example, Figure A-1.)
-As an example, the controller sends command(s), then sends \OPC.
-If controller then sends \ESR?, the power supply responds with either a "0" (if the power supply is busy executing the programmed commands), or a "1" (if the previously programmed commands are complete).
+As an example, the controller sends command(s), then sends OPC.
+If controller then sends ESR?, the power supply responds with either a "0" (if the power supply is busy executing the programmed commands), or a "1" (if the previously programmed commands are complete).
 (See example, Figure A-1.)

-A.8 \OPC? - OPERATION COMPLETE QUERY
+OPC? - OPERATION COMPLETE QUERY A.8

-\OPC?
+OPC?

-Syntax: \OPC?
+Syntax: OPC?